slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 # Twilight Annotation {#twilight}

 There are a few options for how to define and edit twilights.

 All tools discussed in this manual require as one of their inputs a data frame containing the times of sunrise and sunset (henceforth twilight events) for the duration of the study period.
 The twilight events are estimated based on a light-level threshold, which is the light value that separates day from night - values above the threshold indicate the sun has risen and values below the threshold value indicate the sun has set.
 There are a few options for how to generate the twilight data.  `twilightCalc` is one function that allows transitions to be defined and is part of the GeoLight package.
-Given the much better realisation of this process in TwGeos, we will not discuss the GeoLight version of defining twilights. `TwGeos` provides an easier to use and more interactive process that is called `preprocessLight`.
+Given the much better realization of this process in TwGeos, we will not discuss the GeoLight version of defining twilights. `TwGeos` provides an easier to use and more interactive process that is called `preprocessLight`.
 An important input, besides the raw data, is a pre-defined light intensity threshold value.

 <div style="background-color:rgba(0, 0, 0, 0.0470588); border-radius: 10px; text-align:left; vertical-align: middle; padding:6px 2; width: 700px; margin: auto:">
 <img src="images/important.png" style="display: block; margin: auto;" />
 How do I choose the right threshold?

 How do I know which threshold to use: You should choose the lowest value that is consistently above any noise in the nighttime light levels.
 Here, we use a threshold of 2.5, that is above any nighttime noise.
 However, this value is tag and species specific.
-For forest interior, ground dwelling species a lower threshold may be helpful, especially if there isn’t much ‘noise’ during the night.
+For forest interior, ground dwelling species a lower threshold may be helpful, especially if there isn't much ‘noise’ during the night.
 A threshold of 1 may be appropriate for such species.
 </div>

 It is a good idea to plot (parts) of the dataset and see how the threshold fits into the light recordings: